-This blue-green algae is packed with vitamins, minerals, and phytonutrients, including antioxidants, tocopherols, and phenolic compounds, making it one of the hardest working superfoods out there.
+This blue-green alga is packed with vitamins, minerals, and phytonutrients, including antioxidants, tocopherols, and phenolic compounds.
+It’s one of the hardest working superfoods out there.

 Spirulina is a key ingredient in Belly Fix to restore digestive function and promote a healthy metabolism.

-Collagen is the most abundant protein in the body, helping to support dozens of different processes from joint health, skin elasticity, to a healthy appetite and digestive function.
+Collagen is the most abundant protein in the body.
+It helps support dozens of different processes from joint health, skin elasticity, to a healthy appetite and digestive function.